 Fitbit Versa price and release date

-- It's the cheaper alternative to its bigger brother, the Fitbit Ionic
+- It's the cheaper alternative to its bigger sibling, the Fitbit Ionic

 The Fitbit Versa is a cheaper alternative to the company’s flagship Ionic smartwatch, which was its most expensive wearable to date when it was released in late 2017.